JuliaPy/PyCall.jl/README.md

 <https://github.com/stevengj/PyCall.jl>.
 If you want to switch to
 this after installing the package, run `Pkg.checkout("PyCall")`.

+You must, of course, have Python and its `libpython` shared-library installed, and a `python` executable must be in your `PATH` (or be specified manually as described below).
+Usually, the necessary libraries are installed along with Python, but [pyenv on MacOS](https://github.com/stevengj/PyCall.jl/issues/122) requires you to install it with `env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.4.3`.

 ## Usage

 Here is a simple example to call Python's `math.sin` function and